run-ai/docs/docs/platform-admin/aiinitiatives/org/scheduling-rules.md

 To edit a scheduling rule:

-1. Select the project/department you want to edit its scheduling rule
+1. Select the project/department for which you want to edit its scheduling rule
 2. Click **EDIT**
 3. Find the scheduling rule you would like to edit
 4. Edit the rule